rewardone/OSCPRepo/README.md

 There is now a setup.sh script in /scripts folder that will clone some required repositories, move folders into place, and should make reconscan ready to go.

-BookmarkList.nbk
+LinEnum.sh

-Going through list after list of compiled resource, github pages, etc, and I wanted an organized list of bookmarks and references I could go back to.
-It contains organized links from two of the largest bookmark sources I've found.
-More will be added.
-Links will probably move out of Usefulcommands and into BookmarkList over time.
+I've tagged it as v0.81.
+I believe RebootUser is still updating the script every once in a while.
+This is essentially my fork of it.
+I still have some TODOs, but it has been expanded significantly.
+Too much info?
+Maybe.
+As a pentester, you will need to tailor how much information you gather to your own liking.
+Please submit bugs/issues through Github.

 # Other Stuff

 Folders mostly speak for themselves.
-Lists contains a bunch of wordlists.
+Lists contains a bunch of wordlists (setup.sh will download more).
 Some methodologies and cheat sheets are downloaded.
 Some tools and scripts are kept local until they become integrated.
 ListOfSoftwareToAptGet.txt contains some information on setup that a user might want to consider when this repo is cloned from a default Kali installation, though this functionality is essentially replaced with setup.sh in the scripts folder.

 GetGitHubStars